BerkBerat/rnn-sinewave-prediction-pytorch/README.md

 ## ✨ Features

-- **Synthetic Dataset Generation**
-  Creates a sinusoidal waveform for training and testing.
+* **Synthetic Dataset Generation**: Creates a sinusoidal waveform for training and testing.

-- **Data Visualization**
-  Includes utilities to visualize the generated dataset and prediction outputs.
+* **Data Visualization**: Includes utilities to visualize the generated dataset and prediction outputs.

-- **Custom RNN Architecture**
-  Implements a simple yet effective RNN with a single recurrent layer and a fully connected output layer.
+* **Custom RNN Architecture**: Implements a simple yet effective RNN with a single recurrent layer and a fully connected output layer.

-- **Training Loop**
-  Trains the model using the Adam optimizer and Mean Squared Error (MSE) loss.
+* **Training Loop**: Trains the model using the Adam optimizer and Mean Squared Error (MSE) loss.

-- **Prediction and Evaluation**
-  Uses the trained model to predict future values based on test sequences.
+* **Prediction and Evaluation**: Uses the trained model to predict future values based on test sequences.

-- **Result Visualization**
-  Plots original sine wave, test inputs, and predicted outputs.
+* **Result Visualization**: Plots original sine wave, test inputs, and predicted outputs.

 ---